laravel/docs/eloquent-relationships.md

         //
     }

-Of course, since all relationships also serve as query builders, you can add further constraints to which comments are retrieved by calling the `comments` method and continuing to chain conditions onto the query:
+Since all relationships also serve as query builders, you can add further constraints to which comments are retrieved by calling the `comments` method and continuing to chain conditions onto the query:

     $comment = App\Post::find(1)->comments()->where('title', 'foo')->first();